lokidokicoki/dnd-lite/rules.md

 ## Base stats

-These represent yur characters basic nature.
+These represent your characters basic nature.

 Roll 3D6 seven times, and discard the lowest score.
 Then assign the remaining scores to: